llrs/TFM/README.md

 >  Transcriptome analysis identifies TNF superfamily receptors as potential therapeutic targets in alcoholic hepatitis
 >  Gut.
 2013 March ; 62(3): 452–460. doi:10.1136/gutjnl-2011-301146.

+# Note

+This commes from its own repository